-What Can a Handyman Do in Loveland, Colorado?
+What Can a Handyman Do Without a License in Loveland, Colorado?

 Colorado does not issue a single statewide “general contractor/handyman” license; most general contractor licensing is handled by the local building department (city/county).
 However, Colorado DOES license specific trades at the state level (notably electrical and plumbing), and those trade-license rules apply in Loveland.
 Even if you don’t need a contractor license, you may still need a City of Loveland business license and building permits for many common repair/replace projects.